Lubiszewo Tczewskie

 There is a historic Holy Trinity church in Lubiszewo Tczewskie, built about 1348.

-The village has a population of 903 (as of 2022).

 Lubiszewo was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), in 1941, the Germans expelled several Polish farmers from the village, whose farms were then handed over to German colonists as part of the Lebensraum policy.